NLLCommunity/discord-norsk-bott/README.md

 1. Clone the repository
 2. Run `yarn` to install dependencies
 3. Configure the environment variables by copying the `template.env` file to `.env` and filling in the values.
-(You will need to create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and get a token, as well as a test server for the bot to join.)
+(You will need to create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and get a token, as well as a test server for the bot to join.
+You will also need an API key for [DeepL](https://www.deepl.com/pro-api) for the translation commands.)
 4. Run `yarn start:dev` to start the bot in development mode.
 The bot will now be running and you can make changes to the code.
 The bot will automatically restart when you save changes.

 ```sh